nairraghav/Introduction-To-Python/lessons/lesson05-testing/integration-testing.md

 by whomever is architecting the solution but it is everyone's responsibility to make sure that the whole product can function as a whole.

+## Writing Integration Tests
+When it comes to the implementation of the integration tests, they work just like unit tests.
+We still use pytest and the specifics of naming conventions and pytest benefits still apply.
+The only difference now is the type of tests we are writing.

+The goal of an integration test should be to test overall functionality not just an individual function.
+So if your program takes in a file and outputs another file.
+Your integration test should have some sample input file and validate the output is created and maybe even the data inside it.

 \
 \
 \